Timeraa/Cache/README.md

 **Simple** yet **powerful** cache used by [PreMiD](https://premid.app).

-## Why
+## Why?

-Caching is one of the most important things to do in production use to prevent your databases from getting bombarded with requests or to cache results from an API which only allows a certain amount of requests.
+Caching is one of the most **important** things to do in production; futhermore, preventing your databases from getting bombarded with requests or to cache results from an API which only allows a certain amount of requests.

 ## Installation